Harmain1233/Harmain1233/README.md

+## Hey!
+My name is Harmain!

 ## About Me

-Hey!
-My name is Harmain, (yes, it sounds like Hermione from Harry Potter)!
-Passionate about software development, coding, and all things computer science!
+I am an undergraduate Computer Science major, passionate about software development, coding, and all things computer science!
 I have been growing my skills in HTML, CSS, and Javascript, but plan to explore Artificial Intelligence and UI/UX design in the coming days.

 ### 🔭 Current Projects